X

 IDP fantasy football start 'em, sit 'em picks for Week 2 of 2025.
 Chris looks at IDP streamers, fades, matchups, and starts/sits for NFL defensive players.

-Welcome RotoBallers to my IDP fantasy football start 'em, sit em article digging into the top matchups, streamers and fades for Week 2 of the 2025 NFL season.
+Welcome, RotoBallers, to my IDP fantasy football start 'em, sit 'em article digging into the top matchups, streamers, and fades for Week 2 of the 2025 NFL season.
 As the season gets fully underway and we launch into another streamers and fades article, it is worthwhile to remind readers that streamers and fades should be read and considered in context.
 Remember that our weekly rankings provide a clear list of players who should be started, in order, based on our projections for matchups and an analysis of the players in a vacuum.

 Of course, that vacuum doesn’t consider your own personal needs.
 For example, you may be a team in dire need of big plays in a sack premium format.
 That setup and need could change who you should start and alter our rankings significantly.
 Conversely, if you are in a Standard IDP Scoring league and just need average production, following our rankings is the safest bet.

 We mention this because context matters when you send your start/sit questions every week.
-Without context of what your scoring is or if you’re favored to win or lose, you might as well just refer to our analyst rankings because that's what will drive our answers.
-If you want more tailored insights, remember to include key details in your questions of any analyst.
+Without the context of what your scoring is or if you’re favored to win or lose, you might as well just refer to our analyst rankings because that's what will drive our answers.
+If you want more tailored insights, remember to include key details in your questions for any analyst.

 Be sure to check all of our fantasy football rankings for 2025: